orycho/Intro/README.md

 * <pre>x in somelist</pre> where x ha the type given for the list's elements
 * <pre>char in string</pre> where char is a strying type with length exacty one.
 * <pre>kv in somedict</pre> where kv is a record with labels key and value with the appropriate types geiven by the dictionary type.

+The generator statements create new variables for the name to bind the values to, and this variable will hide variables of the same name in the outer environments.

 Special syntax sugar is provided for generating integer values: identifier "from" startvalue "to" endvalue "by" stepvalue.